NeuroFeedback

 Training your brain with Neurofeedback can be helpful in managing attention and concentration (how well you can persist at a task, even if it’s not very exciting).
 It can also improve your sleep patterns, by teaching you to relax better at night.
 When you sleep more efficiently, you feel more awake and are more efficient during the day.
 It can help with anxiety and depression, and with syndromes like migraine or chronic pain.

-By placing three or four electrodes (one on each ear, and one or two on your scalp), we can obtain real-time data on your brainwave functions.
-We can screen for, and reward, Beta waves (15-25 cycles per second) for better attention and memory functions, or Alpha waves (4-10 cycles per second) for better relaxation and reduced stress.
-The Neurofeedback “video games” actually provide real-time feedback to your brain, rewarding you for increasing the strength of the desirable brain waves, and rewarding you for suppressing the undesirable brain waves.
+By placing three or four sensors (one on each ear, and one or two on your scalp), we can obtain real-time data on your brainwave functions.
+We can screen for, and reward, Beta waves (13-18 cycles per second) for better attention and memory functions, or Alpha waves (8-12 cycles per second) for better relaxation and reduced stress.

 Beta training is a non-drug approach to helping kids and adults with Attention-Deficit Disorder, with or without hyperactivity.
-Alpha wave protocols have been used for years to promote relaxation and stress reduction.
-They have specific benefits for cardiac patients, alcoholics and drug addicts trying to stay sober, and those suffering from panic attacks or phobias.
+Alpha wave protocols have been used for years to improve relaxation and stress reduction.
+The Neurofeedback “video games” actually provide real-time feedback to your brain, rewarding you with better game performance and more points for increasing the strength of the desirable brain waves, and for reducing the strength of the undesirable brain waves.
+They also have specific benefits for cardiac patients, alcoholics and drug addicts who are trying to stay sober, and those suffering from panic attacks or phobias.

 Please click here for an article about our neurofeedback training with a boy who has ADHD, and the test results that demonstrate its effectiveness.